Updated on March 7, 2023

 Finally, witch hazel is a natural extract of Hamamelis virginiana that’s popular in treating a wide range of skin conditions as well as being used as a cleaner.
 It’s the most mild of the three and also generally considered to be the safest.

-Unlike the others, witch hazel can generally be used on textiles without discoloring them and is often used by pet specialists such as vets to clean up blood.
+Unlike the others, witch hazel can generally be used on textiles without discoloring them.
+It’s even used by pet specialists such as vets to clean up blood.

 The big argument for using rubbing alcohol against fleas is its ability to dehydrate the fleas, killing them.
 While this is certainly true, the effects aren’t instantaneous and there’s a lot of risk involved.